Is counting cards illegal?

 Is It Really Hard to Count Cards?

-group of people deeply focused on studying blackjack strategies and practicing card counting with a deck of card Learning to count cards correctly is a skill that requires time, dedication, and a deep understanding of blackjack strategies.
+Learning to count cards correctly is a skill that requires time, dedication, and a deep understanding of blackjack strategies.
 The challenge in mastering card counting, coupled with the minimal profit margins and the considerable risks of being caught by casino security, makes it a daunting task for many.
-The article suggests alternatives to card counting, such as mastering basic strategy and bankroll management, to improve odds without the associated risks.
+The article suggests alternatives to card counting, such as mastering basic strategy and bankroll management, to improve your odds without the associated risks.

 Making an Informed Decision on Card Counting